© Wolfgang Krautzer

 20:15 uur

-Not many do.
+Not many do it.
 And that is why the Quatuor Mosaïques is unique: it plays on authentic instruments, on gut strings and according to historical performance practice.
 A wonderful glimpse into the past.
-The name of this Austrian ensemble refers to Mosaics and is meant as a reference to the way details have an impact on the big picture.
+The name of this Austrian ensemble refers to mosaics and is meant as a reference to the way details have an impact on the big picture.
 Also unlike many quartets, the Quatuor Mosaïques has a specialisation, namely playing string quartets of the Viennese Classics.

-The three quartets it plays in Eindhoven reflect that century particularly well.
+The three quartets Quatuor Mosaïques plays in Eindhoven reflect that era particularly well.
 Beethoven stayed just between the lines with his opus 18, writing it between 1798 and 1800.
-Tonight, the fifth quartet sounds out of it.
 About 'their' Beethoven, Classics Today reported: 'The Mosaïques' large-scale, warm-blooded approach to Beethoven's early quartets is reminiscent of that of the Quartetto Italiano.'
-Beethoven's teacher was Joseph Haydn.
-The founder of the string quartet.
+Beethoven's teacher was Joseph Haydn, the founder of the string quartet.
 To keep his 83 (!) string quartets apart, many were given a nickname.
-Opus 50 nr 5 is called 'Dream', after the lovely theme in the slow movement.
+Opus 50 no. 5 is called 'Dream', after the slow movement's lovely theme.
 Mozart also copied the art from Haydn.
-With KV575, he wrote one of his last and most mature.
+With K 575, he wrote one of his last and most mature.